Mark-Rozenberg/Stock-Price-Prediction/README.md

 ### **Data Description**
 The data is relevant from 11/5/2020 up to 12/2/2021, a bit more than a year.
 The time frequency is daily.
 Variables:
-Date - format mm/dd/yyyy
+'Date' - format mm/dd/yyyy__
-Aug_Price - AugWind (1105907) stock price in new israeli shekels (0.01 NIS)
+'Aug_Price' - AugWind (1105907) stock price in new israeli shekels (0.01 NIS)
-Aug_Volume - AugWind stock daily turnover (NIS Thousands) Search - search interest rate (search word= ‘אוגווינד’, AugWind in hebrew, search region = Israel, web search only)
+'Aug_Volume' - AugWind stock daily turnover (NIS Thousands) 'Search' - search interest rate (search word= ‘אוגווינד’, AugWind in hebrew, search region = Israel, web search only)
-Note: the data presented by google is with weekly frequency CleanTec_Price - Tel-Aviv clean Tech Index (184) in points CleanTec_Volume - Tel-Aviv clean Tech Index daily turnover (NIS Thousands)
+Note: the data presented by google is with weekly frequency 'CleanTec_Price' - Tel-Aviv clean Tech Index (184) in points 'CleanTec_Volume' - Tel-Aviv clean Tech Index daily turnover (NIS Thousands)

 ### **Analysis Description**
 Step 1 – data preparation: set date indexes.
 Fill empty cells using the pandas ffill method.
 Due to the fact that the search variable is with weekly frequency the method is necessary.